Our Proficiency and Safeguarding Workshop is postponed until further notice due to the current situation with COVID-19.

 You are the eyes and ears for our district.
 This matter cannot be dealt with solely by policing.
 Working in partnership with the police and other agencies you can help to make a difference.

-Abuse can be – in a family, institutional or community setting – by those known (more common) or unknown to the child, or by a stranger, i.e. via the internet
+Abuse can be – in a family, institutional or community setting – by those who are known (more common) or unknown to the child, or by a stranger, for example, via the internet.

 Abuser(s) can be – an adult, adults or another child or children

 - Age-inappropriate sexual behaviour.

 CSE is a form of sexual abuse and it is against the law.